JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Switch Operations & MAC Table.md

 		- If not found, it broadcast the frame to all ports except the one it came from
 - What happens if a MAC Address if not in the table?
 	- If the destination MAC address is not in the MAC table, the switch will broadcast the frame to all ports except the port it was received form (flood)
-	- The is normal behaviour in a netwrok until the switch learns the desti
+	- The is normal behaviour in a netwrok until the switch learns the destination MAC address and adds it to the MAC table for future reference

+**Forwading Methods**
+-